 History KI-Mayo Collaboration

-A formal agreement was celebrated in 2011, and the collaboration has expanded to include many areas of joint scientific, academic, and clinical interest.
+A formal agreement was signed in 2011.
+Since then the collaboration has expanded into many areas of shared scientific, academic, and clinical interest.